Fiveable

 Temperature Regulation Strategies

-• Ectotherms (cold-blooded animals) rely primarily on external heat sources and lack efficient internal mechanisms for maintaining a constant body temperature.
-Snakes and fish are examples of ectotherms.
-They may regulate body temperature behaviorally, for example by moving into the sun or shade, changing posture, burrowing, or aggregating with other individuals.
+• Ectotherms (cold-blooded animals) lack efficient internal mechanisms for keeping a constant body temperature and rely on external heat.
+Snakes and fish are examples.
+They may regulate temperature behaviorally by moving into sun or shade, changing posture, burrowing, or grouping with other individuals.

 Biogeochemical Cycles

-Energy flows through ecosystems and is eventually lost as heat, but matter is conserved: atoms are not created or destroyed, so water, carbon, nitrogen, and phosphorus are continually recycled between the environment and organisms.
-Biogeochemical cycles are also interdependent, meaning changes in one cycle can affect another.
-For example, plant growth depends on water availability from the hydrologic cycle and nitrogen/phosphorus availability from nutrient cycles, and plant growth affects carbon uptake during photosynthesis.
+Energy flows through and is eventually lost as heat, but matter is conserved.
+Atoms are not created or destroyed, so water, carbon, nitrogen, and phosphorus are continually recycled between the environment and organisms.
+These cycles are interdependent, so a change in one can affect another.
+For example, plant growth depends on water from the hydrologic cycle and on nitrogen and phosphorus from nutrient cycles, and plant growth in turn affects carbon uptake during photosynthesis.

 The Hydrologic Cycle

-• The hydrologic (water) cycle includes reservoirs such as oceans, surface water, the atmosphere, and living organisms.
-Water moves among these reservoirs through evaporation, condensation, precipitation, and transpiration.
+• Reservoirs include oceans, surface water, the atmosphere, and living organisms.
+Water moves among them through evaporation, condensation, precipitation, and transpiration.

 The Carbon Cycle

-• At the highest levels of organization, the carbon cycle can be simplified into four major processes: photosynthesis, cellular respiration, decomposition, and combustion.
-During photosynthesis, producers take in CO₂ from the atmosphere and incorporate carbon into carbohydrates.
-During cellular respiration, organisms release CO₂ back to the atmosphere.
-During decomposition, decomposers break down dead biomass and return carbon to the environment.
-During combustion, burning organic material or fossil fuels releases CO₂ to the atmosphere.
+• At the highest level, the carbon cycle has four major processes: photosynthesis, cellular respiration, decomposition, and combustion.
+In photosynthesis, producers take in CO₂ and build carbon into carbohydrates.
+In cellular respiration, organisms release CO₂ back to the atmosphere.
+In decomposition, decomposers break down dead biomass and return carbon to the environment.
+In combustion, burning organic material or fossil fuels releases CO₂.

 The Nitrogen Cycle

-• Nitrogen fixation: Bacteria convert atmospheric nitrogen gas (N₂) to ammonia (NH₃), which ionizes to ammonium (NH₄⁺) by acquiring hydrogen ions from the soil solution
+• Nitrogen fixation: Bacteria convert atmospheric N₂ to ammonia (NH₃), which ionizes to ammonium (NH₄⁺) by acquiring hydrogen ions from the soil solution

 • Assimilation: Plants absorb NH₄⁺ and NO₃⁻ to make proteins and nucleic acids